 Recalling seems like the easiest ability in League of Legends.

-But at the highest levels of professional League, nothing is simple.
+At the highest levels of professional League, however, nothing is simple.
 Even something as dumb as recalling is an art.
 Some teams devote entire chunks of their early-game strategy over how to find the best time for their players to recall.

 So why is recalling such a big deal?